Chapter 3:

 “It was out of worry.”
 She hunches down and places a hand on his shoulder.
 “They’re looking at you.
 I think you should have a chat.”

-Aurdon sees that a few of the kids are keeping an eye on him from afar, Brez, Jivali, and Enth, a select few that have a softer personality than the rest, but even Siege and Kea are sending glances.
+Aurdon sees that the kids are keeping an eye on him from afar, Brez, Jivali, and Kea, a select few that have varying levels of concern on their face, even Siege maintains the strange glare.

 “It’s probably about the ears again.”